chijason99/rightmove_property_scrapper/README.md

 2. There are many other filter on rightmove that you can use, but currently it only supports the variable I show earlier.
 I only pick these because those are the criteria that I care about the most, and I don't want to make the command too long.

+3. The map on each rightmove property is lazy loaded, therefore I cannot grab the accurate coordinates using selectolax when scrapping the web.
+The crime number might be a bit inaccurate as it is using the calculated latitude and longitude from Geoapify to grab the data.

+4. The 1 mile radius of crime appears to be too big of a concern.
+I would rather focus on a smaller area to see the crime stats.
+I notice there is a custom area crime api in [data.police.uk](https://data.police.uk/docs/) api, which I might investigate in and try to get a more relevant crime number
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)